De Bruyne, Hazard injury news - Latest updates on Belgium star duo

 Belgium manager Roberto Martinez gave this update after the game.

 “It was a really bad tackle [on De Bruyne] and we will see.
 We have no diagnosis.
-Hazard is a muscle injury and we will see in 48 hours,” Martinez said.
+Hazard is a muscle injury and we will see in 48 hours,” Martinez said straight after the game.

+He then added this on their chances of playing on Friday against Italy.

+“It’s quite positive for us.
+Eden and Kevin have no structural damage.
+They will remain with the squad.
+We won’t get them fully fit for Friday.
+In the next phase they will be fit to play.
+We take it day by day,” Martinez said.

 De Bruyne and Hazard will both undergo scans in the next 24 hours to see if they can play against Italy in Munich on Friday.